Lemtrada Side Effects

 Sanofi Genzyme and the FDA gathered more data about postmarketing side effects of Lemtrada.
 Postmarketing reports come from people who used the drug after it hit the market.
 These reports are voluntary, and there is no way to verify how many people may have suffered these reactions or if the drug caused them.

-Reported postmarketing side effects include gastrointestinal system disorders, pulmonary system disorders, blood and lymphatic system disorders, stroke and opportunistic infections.
+Reported postmarketing side effects include stroke, infections, autoimmune hepatitis, and disorders of the gastrointestinal system, pulmonary system, blood and lymphatic system and immune system.

 Stroke and Blood Vessel Tears